1) Playing Formats - Updated 10/19/20

 If a player plays 16 matches in a season not including the playoffs, they will get 25% off their next season.

 If a player plays 20 matches in a season not including the playoffs, their next season is free.

 We are now automatically applying this discount on the player's shopping cart.

 No-shows don't count as a match played for this discount.
 Non-League matches also don't count.
 Only the most recent season is valid for the discount.
 The referral discount will override this discount, meaning no double discounts.
 Results after the season end date do NOT count towards the calculation for the free season.

 32) Splitting of all Court fees

 The majority of all matches are played on courts freely available in town.
 But in the cases where the match is played at a pay facility the players are expected to split all fees including SPLITTING the GUEST FEE.

 33) Refund Policy - Updated 10/25/19

 If ChiTownTennis can't provide the service or doesn't provide a quality service a full refund will be provided to the participant.
 If the player requests a refund the league reserves the right to provide a refund minus the credit card processing fees charged by the credit card processing company.
-This fee can be anyway from 79 cents to $2.50+.
+This fee can be anywhere from 79 cents to $2.50+.